mautic/user-documentation/docs/contacts/manage_contacts.rst

 .. note::

-    The email contact field has to be marked as a unique identifier and publicly updatable in your Mautic configuration.
+    The Email Contact field has to be marked as a unique identifier and publicly updatable in your Mautic configuration.

 How are Contacts tracked with the tracking script?
 --------------------------------------------------